siyanz252/siyanz252/README.md

 ### Hi there 👋- 🌟 Please look for my other assignments in EX1.
-I put my assignments in EX1.
+I put my assignments all in EX1.
 Thank you！

 <!--
 **siyanz252/siyanz252** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.